Reception Hall of Temple

 Access Hiroaki Iwasa Newsroom to delve into the world of top-tier design and accolades.

 You are currently viewing Media Showcase № 162806.
-Hiroaki Iwasa's newsroom is your gateway to exploring their acclaimed work, complete with all the high-resolution images and interviews you need.
-You are now viewing Kouunji Kyakuden through Press Kit / Media Showcase 162806.
-Explore more in Newsroom 346313.
+Navigate Hiroaki Iwasa's newsroom for a curated selection of their award-winning work, enriched with high-quality media and valuable insights.
+You are now browsing Press Kit / Media Showcase 162806 for Kouunji Kyakuden — further insights await in Newsroom 346313.

 Explore Now